exploreforce/leylaAI/documentation.md

 *   `BotConfigForm.tsx`: A comprehensive form for configuring the AI bot with advanced options including bot identity, personality settings, character traits, services offered, escalation rules, limitations, behavior guidelines (new editable textarea bound to `behaviorGuidelines`), and automatic system prompt generation with live preview.
 Icons for sections (`CurrencyEuroIcon`, `UserIcon`, `ChatBubbleLeftRightIcon`, `CogIcon`, `SparklesIcon`) were updated with Leyla AI colors.
 Table header text color and tab active state colors were updated.
 *   `calendar/CalendarPro.tsx`: This component, which renders the main calendar view, was extensively updated to integrate the dark theme, replace emojis with Heroicons in buttons, and update text colors and status badges.
 It now uses the new DayPilot theme.
 Its colors were updated to the Leyla AI gradient scheme.
 Emojis in `getServiceIcon` were replaced with Heroicons (`ChatBubbleLeftRightIcon`, `MagnifyingGlassIcon`, `HeartIcon`, `SparklesIcon`, `BuildingOffice2Icon`, `ExclamationCircleIcon`, `CalendarDaysIcon`) with appropriate `text-elys*` colors.
 Icons in the availability configuration section (`ClockIcon`, `CalendarIcon`, `CogIcon`) were updated with Leyla AI colors.
 Icons in the appointment modal (`PlusIcon`, `PencilIcon`, `EyeIcon`, `UserIcon`, `PhoneIcon`, `ClockIcon`) were also updated.
 During rebranding, `DESCRIPTION` and `LOCATION` in the ICS export, and `PRODID` were updated from "ElysAI" to "Leyla AI".
+    - ➕ Added an action button "ICS Feed URL" (with `LinkIcon`) next to "Export ICS" to copy the backend feed URL to the clipboard for easy subscription in external calendars.
 *   `chat/ChatInput.tsx`: The chat input component.
 It contains the input field and the send button.
 *   `chat/MessageBubble.tsx`: The message bubble component.
 It displays a single chat message. **Recently updated to hide the `ToolCallDisplay` component from user view, ensuring only the AI's natural language response is shown.
 Also, the import for `ToolCallDisplay` was commented out.**
 *   `chat/TestChat.tsx`: The main component for the test chat interface.
 This component was converted to the dark theme, including its container, header, description, and loading animation.
 It was rebranded (`<h2>` title and `<p>` description updated from "ElysAI" to "Leyla AI").
 The loading animation dots color was updated. **Recently modified to accept an `existingSessionId` prop to load previous chat messages when navigating from the "All Chat Sessions" page.
 It also ensures that AI responses only appear after review approval and includes robust message filtering and polling logic to handle approved and custom replies correctly, replacing pending messages.**